Divyam5001/Evaluating-the-Impact-of-Over-Speeding-and-Alcohol-Consumption-on-Road-Accidents/README.md

 Tools Used
-EViews – for panel data regression and statistical modeling Microsoft Excel – for data cleaning, transformation, and structuring SPSS
+EViews – for panel data regression and statistical modeling

+Microsoft Excel – for data cleaning, transformation, and structuring,

+SPSS

 Data Source – Official government data from data.gov.in

 Methodology